-This page includes a series of StoryMaps introducing #Antarctica.
+This page includes a series of four Antarctica StoryMap Collections introducing Antarctica, launched as a complete collection in September 2021.
 They are suitable for UK key stage 3 to GCSE (age ~14 to 16).
-There will be four storymaps:

 Other storymaps that might be of interest are highlighted here.